jui-kumkum/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 # Explain the use of assertions and checkpoints

-# how did you test each functionaity with different test data
+# How did you test each functionality with different test data

 # How the team work/effort was divided and managed
-Division of mutation analysis and additional test cases.
+Division of mutation analysis and additional test cases:
+The PIT mutation test and additional test case for increasing mutation coverage are divided by each member are summarized in the below table.
 | Mutation test      |   Tester |
 | -------------- | --- |
 | Niloofar Sharifisadr |     |